-“American Idiot” Lyrics Meaning: Line by Line
+“American Idiot” Meaning: Line by Line

 Verse 1: Media Control and Manufactured Fear